 Women & Children's Services offers many options for mom-to-be, as well as a variety of experiences for nurses.
 We focus on the physical, social and emotional needs of the mother, child and family.

 Labor & Delivery

 Approximately 2,000 babies enter the world each year in our newly built, state-of-the-art Labor & Delivery Unit.
 An all RN staff works with midwives, family practice physicians and obstetricians to deliver comprehensive care to both high risk and low risk mothers.

 The Labor & Delivery Unit includes eight private Labor, Delivery, Recovery rooms (LDRs), which provide spacious and comfortable surroundings for mothers and their families.
 Nine triage/recovery beds allow for renatal diagnoses, treatment and recovery of operative patients.
 Two operative delivery suites are ready for both scheduled and emergency Cesarean sections.
 Code “C” allows emergency Cesarean sections to be performed in only minutes.

 Our philosophy of family-centered care means each mother chooses her support persons during labor and delivery.
 Once the baby is born, the new arrival stays with the family for an extended period.
-High-tech care is provided, as needed, including amnioinfusions and versions.
+High-tech care is provided, including amnioinfusions and versions.

 St. Joseph’s Hospital Health Center was the first hospital in the US to complete the MORE OB Safety Program, training all nurses, physicians, and midwives.
-We have recently completed the Advancing with Mom Program.
+We have recently completed the Advancing with More Program.